OguzOlgunDev/HoverableNavMenuReact/README.md

 Submenu
 Navbar links is inside the Navbar rest of them placing in the App component.

+### I used useRef
+for tracking the mouse over behaviour for submenus.
+I access the submenu cordinates.

+### useState, context api for accesing the global veriables for sidebar and navbar links.

 ### these are the global values
 const [isSidebarOpen, setIsSidebarOpe] = useState(false);